Devansh-Seth-DEV/PythonAudioProcessing/README.md

 <br><br>

 ### Here’s an example of how to plot an audio signal in the time domain
-Importing the wave library for reading WAV file, matplotlib visualizing the audio signals and numpy that we will use to contain audio frames
+Importing the wave library for reading WAV file, matplotlib for visualizing the audio signals and numpy that we will use for storing audio frames
 ```python
 import wave
 import matplotlib.pyplot as plt